ZYJLiu/solana-fork/docs/src/developing/gaming/interact-with-tokens.md

         anchor_spl::token::transfer(cpi_ctx, data)?;
 ```

-This is how you can find the correct PDA adresses in the js client:
+This is how you can find the correct PDA addresses in the js client:

 ```js
 let [tokenAccountOwnerPda, bump] = await PublicKey.findProgramAddress(